shambam/cellexalvrR/README.md

 library(cellexalvrR)
 ```

-cellexalvrR has been developed for R 3.6.X, and is productively used under R 4.0.2 and 4.1.0.
+cellexalvrR is productively used under R 4.0.2 and 4.1.0.

 # Preparing data using cellexalvrR
 The vignette detailing how to use the package to prepare data for CellexalVR can be found [here](https://cellexalvr.med.lu.se/cellexalvrr-vignette).
 It shows how to create a cellexalvr object ready for export, and also describes a couple of functions to make converting formats and making metadata easier.